-The body may or may not "react" immediately to these foods when eaten.
-Reactions can vary from sneezing, coughing, mild itching, to less noticeable chronic reactions that can lead to a variety of health issues.
+Other symptoms include reactions that can range from sneezing, coughing, mild itching, to less noticeable chronic reactions that can lead to a variety of health issues.
 Regardless, these partially digested materials weigh heavily on our immune system, leave toxic residue in our gastrointestinal tract that causes disease in the body.

 How can I find out my food intolerances?

 Food intolerance can be determined by a simple blood test.
 This method of testing identifies foods which are not well digested or metabolized in a particular body.
 These foods are a source of maldigestion, intestinal toxemia, dysbiosis, and chronic irritation to body tissues.